-We have entered into change in control agreements because we believe that the occurrence, or potential occurrence, of a change in control transaction will create uncertainty and disruption during a critical transaction time for the Company.
+In recognition that the occurrence, or potential occurrence, of a change in control transaction will create uncertainty and disruption during a critical transaction time for the Company, we have entered into change in control agreements with our Named Executive Officers.
+The agreements are intended to balance the interests of stockholders and executives in the event of a change in control of the Company.
 The payment of cash severance benefits is only triggered by an actual or constructive termination of employment following a change in control transaction because we believe that Named Executive Officers should be entitled to receive cash severance benefits only if both conditions are met.
 Once the change in control event commences, the Named Executive Officer's severance and benefits payable under the contract begins to diminish with time, until ultimate expiration of the agreement 36 months later.

-In 2007, the Compensation Committee also revised the Company's equity award agreements such that equity will vest on an accelerated basis only in the event of a change in control plus actual or constructive discharge of the executive.
+The Company's equity award agreements state that equity will vest on an accelerated basis in the event of a change in control plus actual or constructive discharge of the executive.